 • Do we have a competitive advantage over the market?

-The answer should be yes to all these questions for a program or a service to be prioritised in the allocation of the resources.
+The answer should be yes to all these questions for a program or a service to be prioritised in the allocation of resources.

 Funding and Integration